Olivier-Kango/tiki/_custom/readme.txt

 		}
 	}

-	// bind your custom function to an event (find more in lib/setup/events.php) TikiLib::lib('events')->bind('tiki.trackeritem.save', 'itemWasSaved');
+	// then bind your custom function to an event TikiLib::lib('events')->bind('tiki.trackeritem.save', 'itemWasSaved');

+	// note: you can find the full list of events in lib/setup/events.php

 N.B. this directory and all files within it should NOT be web writable.